Reroll Guide

 Enoki Yukigaya

 Wielding a massive claymore and even more massive damage, Enoki is a powerhouse DPS who embodies high risk and high reward.
-Her main form of damage comes from her strategy skill Grill Impact, a massive leaping attack that deals nearly half the damage of most characters ultimates.
+Her main damage comes from her strategy skill Grill Impact, a leaping attack that deals nearly half the damage of most ultimates.
 However, she can only use this ability once her heat is stacked up.
-Heat can be acquired in a few ways; the fourth hit of her primary attack string, her secondary attack, her counterattack, and by extension of her unique perfect evasion derivation attack, her perfect dodge attack.
-However, if she gets hit by any attack from the enemy ALL of her heat will be removed.
-Combined with her low defenses and second passive draining her own life to further increase her damage output results in one of the riskiest but rewarding characters in Tribe Nine.
+Heat is built via the fourth hit of her primary attack, her secondary, her counterattack, and her perfect dodge attack.
+Any enemy hit resets all her heat.
+Combined with low defenses and a second passive that drains her life for more damage, Enoki is one of the riskiest yet most rewarding characters in Tribe Nine.

 Miu Jujo

-Miu is a high damaging DPS with solid DPS and possibly the strongest ultimate in the game once charged To charge her ultimate, she first needs to use her strategy skill Vertical Crystal to drop down a turret.
-Enemies that take damage within its AOE will build charge for it each time they take damage.
-While it may take a little time to fully charge her ultimate, she can acquire a large amount of charge by using her chain attack.
-While Miu is mostly flawless, she has very poor break values on her primary and secondary attacks, and her turret does none at all.
-As such, she does rely on her teammates to give her the break she needs to both fund her ultimate and help her get charge.
-However, this downside is easily made irrelevant as bosses tend to melt once hit her with her fully charged ultimate, costing only one bar to activate and dishing out up to 20 hits of high damage made more damaging by levelling her second passive.
+Miu is a high-damaging DPS with solid output and possibly the strongest ultimate in the game once charged.
+To charge her ultimate, she first uses her strategy skill Vertical Crystal to drop a turret.
+Enemies hit within its AOE build charge with every instance of damage.
+Although it may take some time to fully charge her ultimate, her chain attack can quickly generate a large charge.
+While Miu is mostly flawless, she suffers from poor break values on her primary and secondary attacks, and her turret does no break damage at all.
+As such, she relies on teammates to provide the break needed to fund her ultimate and help her gain charge.
+However, this downside is easily negated as bosses melt once hit by her fully charged ultimate, which costs only one bar to activate and delivers up to 20 hits of high damage, further boosted by levelling her second passive.

 Summary